 Former NHL Hockey Player Sues American Airlines Claiming Assault by Flight Attendant

-Category: News & PoliticsVia: sister-mary-agnes-ample-bottom • 3 days ago • 29 comments
+Category: News & PoliticsVia: sister-mary-agnes-ample-bottom • one month ago • 29 comments

 A former NHL hockey player has sued American Airlines, claiming he "was the victim of an unprovoked battery" by a flight attendant before a trip in July.